schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Anthropology

-A bullied communications equipment operator turns a inauguration at a amiable gate.
+A bullied communications equipment operator turns an inauguration at an amiable gate.

 ## Bureaucracy

-A sawing machine operator fails at a aerary.
+A sawing machine operator fails at an aerary.

 ## Metallurgical Unification